 The three support groups are: Legal and Business Affairs, Finance and Resources.

 Want to make a feature film or documentary?
 The Talent Development Team work with filmmakers to create the best possible films.

 Turning ideas into films

 This team develops exciting ideas into great films.
 They will tell you what we can do to help your feature or documentary idea become a film, including script, shoot and post-production.
-Enquiries about Early Development Fund (EDF) and Advanced Development Fund (ADF) applications should be sent to Mechele and about production investment applications should be sent to Marc.
-Queries about the Screen Production Recovery Fund should be directed to Vicki and about Te Puna Kairangi - Premium Fund should be directed to Rachel.
+Enquiries about Early Development Fund (EDF) and Advanced Development Fund (ADF) applications should be sent to Mechele, production investment applications to Marc, queries about the Screen Production Recovery Fund to Joel, and Te Puna Kairangi - Premium Fund to Rachel.

 Our focus is on finding, fostering, connecting and progressing exceptional New Zealand filmmaking talent.
 We help in the development of careers and making connections for you both here and overseas.
 We want to help local and expat producers, directors, writers and actors.
 The team is also responsible for our relationship with industry guilds and organisations, and for supporting short films, which are a valuable stepping stone to feature films.

 Do you want to tell the world about your film?
-Our marketing team is run by Jasmin McSweeney and comprises of Amanda Heatley, Hayley Weston and Ariana Namana.
+Contact our Marketing Team.
 We are focussed on getting more people watching great New Zealand feature films, both here and overseas.

 Connecting films with audiences